PokemonSanFran/testing-history-2/meta/docs/story.md

 * The 16 trainers in the Championship are in the locker room at Chasecenter.
     * Among the Trainers include Archer, Bianca, and Zoey.
 * Rose and Oak are explaining how the Championship works to the Trainers.
-* Rose finishes the explanation (Round Robin -> Single Elim) and tells the Trainers they'll start in a few minutes.
+* Rose finishes the explanation (Round Robin -> Single Elimination) and tells the Trainers they'll start in a few minutes.

 ## Why Didn't You Rat Me Out?
 * Zoey goes to leave the room to get some fresh air, but Archer stops them and asks to talk.
-* Archer is greateful but confused that Zoey didn't report their Teamrocket affiliation to the authorites.
+* Archer is grateful but confused that Zoey didn't report their Teamrocket affiliation to the authorities.
 * Zoey explains that they know how hard Archer worked to get here, and they know how much Archer loves Sanfran.
 * They don't feel its their place to turn them in, and knows that if Archer is working with Teamrocket, he must believe they are trying to do good, and doesn't want to punish them for that.
 * Archer thanks Zoey and heads to the Arena for their matches.
-* Oak finds Zoey and invites them to the skybox to watch the other Group Stages.
+* Oak finds Zoey and invites them to the sky box to watch the other Group Stages.
 * Zoey watches Archer win in their group and Bianca to win their group.

 ## Group Stages
-* Zoey leaves the skybox to prepare for their matches.
+* Zoey leaves the sky box to prepare for their matches.
-* Zoey wins their Group Stage, and immedatiely has to do their Semifinals.
+* Zoey wins their Group Stage, and immediately has to do their Semifinals.
 * Zoey wins their Semifinals match.

 ## Wait He Did What?
-* Zoey goes back to the skybox to watch the other Semifinal match, Archer vs Bianca.
+* Zoey goes back to the sky box to watch the other Semifinal match, Archer vs Bianca.
 * Archer wins, stunning absolutely everybody, as Bianca was the clear favorite to win.

 ## Finals